 I love teaching math, because there are significant building blocks that sometimes have been overlooked or skipped in prior lessons.
 So once I can teach the students how to approach class preparation, homework, test reviews and specific calculation methods, there usually is a really dramatic improvement.
 Especially for young women, gaining confidence in quantitative skills is so important and enhances their self-image and skills.

+In Fall of 2014, I have spent many hours tutoring the new curriculum in AP US History with a high school junior who has been improving substantially.
 Having studied US History and also being a history fan, I have a lot of knowledge of the subject area.
 My experience has included tutoring college level, AP level and high school level courses.
 US History can be a fascinating subject that leads to an understanding of current events as well as theories of how democracy functions.
 It is a good course to use to develop memorization skills as well as strong writing skills.

 I am both an attorney and an experienced tutor.
 I graduated law school and passed the bar on my first try, in 1992.
 I attended BC Law School and took the BAR/BRI bar exam prep class and in fact acted as a BAR/BRI representative.
 The bar exam is a difficult hurdle to overcome, and it requires a different strategy than many of the exams a law student encounters in law school.
 I find that studying with the right approach makes the exam much more manageable.